-- Partners shall verify that technologies are appropriate and that first-year measured and verified savings exceed the tariff service charge; - Mid-term increases in the tariff service charge are not permitted; - Should the property fall vacant, charges shall be suspended and added to the cost recovery period; - Charges shall be suspended if the installed technologies cease to work, until repair is completed; - Early payment of charges is acceptable; - Disconnection is the only consequence of non-payment; - Program contractors shall be vetted to ensure qualifications and price-competitiveness; - There shall be no end-of-lease charges or transfer of ownership financial obligation; - Program Operator acquires customers and determines project scope, while installation costs are negotiated programmatically rather than by individual project.
+- Program contractors shall be vetted to ensure qualifications and price-competitiveness; - There shall be no end-of-lease charges or transfer of ownership financial obligation; - Program Operator acquires customers and determines project scope, while installation costs are negotiated programmatically rather than by individual project.
 These costs would be pre-determined between SVCE, the FPI, and any participating program contractors.
-This protects program participants from being upsold unnecessarily; - Ensuring that customer equipment functions properly by requiring 10-year warranties on installed technologies, labor warranties, and performing quality control inspections; and

-• Hardship exemptions may be provided for payments due, for up to six months.
+This protects program participants from being upsold unnecessarily;207 - Ensuring that customer equipment functions properly by requiring 10-year warranties on installed technologies, labor warranties, and performing quality control inspections;208 and - Hardship exemptions may be provided for payments due, for up to six months.209

 Subsequent customers shall receive a disclosure when applying for new service at an upgraded location.
-The disclosure shall state the types of upgrades made, the in-service date of the technologies, the cost of the monthly charge, and the expected date of completion for cost recovery (or directions for obtaining such information).
-For rental property upgrades, landlords shall be required to notify tenants of the upgrades and lower operating costs.
+The disclosure shall state the types of upgrades made, the in-service date of the technologies, the cost of the monthly charge, and the expected date of completion for cost recovery (or directions for obtaining such information).210 For rental property upgrades, landlords shall be required to notify tenants of the upgrades and lower operating costs.

 5.3.3.
-Silicon Valley Clean Energy Authority Proposal Key Performance Indicators and Metrics
+Silicon Valley Clean Energy Authority Proposal Key Performance Indicators and Metrics outreach and satisfaction, and contractor performance.

-SVCE proposes to track cost per metric ton of avoided GHG emissions, projected annual and lifetime utility bill savings, market share data, customer outreach and satisfaction, and contractor performance.
 To ensure programmatic equity, SVCE also proposes to track number of residential equity-targeted households served; expected first-year energy, GHG, and utility bill savings for equity-targeted participants; marketing effectiveness; the impact of billing history screening on customer eligibility and payment arrears; as well as health and safety benefits and issues related to installation.
-SVCE will also track energy and energy cost savings, average investment amounts, and customer, low-income, and renter acceptance rates.
+SVCE will also track energy and energy cost savings, average investment amounts, and customer, low-income, and renter acceptance rates.211